 console; - Go to the following Group Policy section User Configuration -> Administrative Templates -> Windows Components -> File Explorer;

-- This section has three options that allow you to manage the creating of the thumbs.db file by File Explorer:
+- This section has three options that allow you to manage the creation of the thumbs.db file by File Explorer: Turn off the display of thumbnails and only display icons on network folders (prevents creation of thumbs.db file in network folders)

 - Run the local GPO editor (

-In Home editions of Windows without the local GPO Editor, you can disable the creation of hidden thumbs.db files in shared network folders using the Registry Editor (regedit.exe
+On Windows Home editions (which don’t have the local GPO editor), you can use the registry to disable the creation of hidden thumbs.db files on network shares.

-To do it, create a new registry key Explorer under the HKEY_CURRENT_USER\Software\Policies\Microsoft\Windows\, and create a REG_DWORD parameter with the name DisableThumbsDBOnNetworkFolders and the value 1.
+To do this, create a new registry key Explorer under the HKEY_CURRENT_USER\Software\Policies\Microsoft\Windows\, and add a REG_DWORD parameter with the name DisableThumbsDBOnNetworkFolders and the value 1.

 The same operation can be done with a single command: